11 Adirondack Hikes Perfect for Beginners

-At just 1.4 miles and 20 to 30 minutes of hiking, Stewart's Ledge near Lake George is super easy.
+At just 1.4 miles and 20 to 30 minutes of hiking, Stewart's Ledge near Lake George is a great beginner hike to start out with.
 There is a few minutes of uphill climbing with a gentle incline, so this hike is great for a beginner hiker to condition their body for steepter trails.
 The trail begins at the Buck Mountain trailhead.
 This one is also considered kid-friendly, so bring the whole family!

 While this hike has rock walls for more adventurous climbers, Roaring Brook Falls also offers a short, wide, and flat path for a quick hike near Keene Valley.
 It only takes 5 to 10 minutes from the parking area!
 When you're feeling more adventerous, you can continue on another trail that takes you farther up Giant Mountain.

 Shelving Rock Falls on the eastern side of Lake George is a 3.4-mile roundtrip hike that includes a waterfall - it doesn't get better than that when it comes to beginner hikes!
 The zig-zagging trail prevents hikers from needing to go straight up, so it's not too steep.
 The trail is on old carriage road, so it's wide.